pantos-io/research-go-ethrelay/README.md

 ## Get Started

-_The following setup will take you through the deployment of ETH Relay with a local Ethereum blockchain (Ganache) as verifying chain and the main Ethereum chain as target chain.
+_The following setup will take you through the deployment of ETH Relay with a local Ethereum blockchain (Ganache) as the destination chain and the main Ethereum chain as the source chain.
 Information on how to connect to other blockchains can be found [here](#Configuration)._

 1. Run `git clone https://github.com/pantos-io/go-ethrelay.git` to clone the repository on your local machine and then run `go get` in the go-ethrelay folder to install the library and the CLI.